Orange-OpenSource/metamorphosed/UMR.md

 ### modify alignement

-Click on the alignment in the alignment window (on the right of the sentence level graph) and edit it accordingly and click `set`.
+Click on the alignment in the `Alignments:` line and edit it accordingly and click `set`.
 If the format is incorrect (startposition - endposition), the input is not accepted and an error message is given.

 ![Modify UMR alignment](doc/modify-UMR-alignment.png)